 There is some debate in the scientific community about the causes of this increase.
 Most nutritionists would agree that diet is mostly, if not entirely to blame.
 It is also influenced by a lack of physical activity.

 There are two main drivers of this new insulin resistance:

 Metabolic Syndrome is defined by common pathologies: obesity, insulin resistance, dyslipidemia, and hypertension.
 Recent studies have also concluded that high fructose corn syrup has a similar outcome in reducing insulin sensitivity.
-The use for HFCS has increased 1000% in the past 40 years.8
+The use for HFCS has increased 1000% in the past 40 years in our food supply.8

-Recently the food industry introduced agave a ‘natural’ as an alternative to sugar.
+Recently the food industry introduced agave as a “natural” alternative to sugar.
 Unfortunately, agave has an even higher glycemic index and might even accelerate this process.
-In response to this the American Diabetic Association has recommended that agave be limited in diabetic diets.9
+In response to this the American Diabetic Association has recommended that agave be limited for diabetics.9

 - https://www.touchendocrinology.com/articles/non-alcoholic-fatty-liver disease and type 2 diabetes

 - http.www.nlm.nih.gov/medlineplus/magazine/issues/winter08/articles/winter08pg12.html The growing challenge of “Diabesity.”
 Mary Best, author.